wvu-navLab/SRC2-scripts/README.md

 $ wstool init srcp2-competitors/ros_workspace/src/ https://raw.githubusercontent.com/wvu-navLab/SRC2-meta/master/solution.rosinstall?token=ABXQJT2U46WGMCNQYNRVZZK7NBMVS
 ```

-NOTE: You should be able to compile the code in the workspace.
-This is not necessary for building the images, but to do so, execute the commands:
+**NOTE: This is not necessary for building the images, but you should be able to compile the code in the workspace.
+To do so, execute the commands:**
 ```bash
 $ cd ~/srcp2-competitors/ros_workspace
 $ source install/setup.bash